Green tea: Glycemic control

 Green tea consumption lowers fasting blood sugar but in clinical studies the beverage's effect on haemoglobin A1c and fasting insulin levels was inconsistent.

 Hyperlipidemia

 Drinking green tea or taking green tea supplements decreases the blood concentration of total cholesterol (about 3–7 mg/dL), LDL cholesterol (about 2 mg/dL), and does not affect the concentration of HDL cholesterol or triglycerides.
 A 2013 Cochrane meta-analysis of longer-term randomized controlled trials (>3 months duration) concluded that green tea consumption lowers total and LDL cholesterol concentrations in the blood.

 Inflammation

 A 2015 systematic review and meta-analysis of 11 randomized controlled trials found that green tea consumption was not significantly associated with lower plasma levels of C-reactive protein levels (a marker of inflammation).

+Genital warts

+Food and Drug Association (FDA) has approved a green tea extract ointment as a prescription drug for treating genital warts.

 Weight loss

 There is no good evidence that green tea aids in weight loss or weight maintenance.

 Potential for liver toxicity

 Excessive consumption of green tea extract has been associated with hepatotoxicity and liver failure.
 In 2018, a scientific panel for the European Food Safety Authority reviewed the safety of green tea consumption over a low-moderate range of daily EGCG intake from 90 to 300 mg per day, and with exposure from high green tea consumption estimated to supply up to 866 mg EGCG per day.
 Dietary supplements containing EGCG may supply up to 1000 mg EGCG and other catechins per day.
 The panel concluded that EGCG and other catechins from green tea in low-moderate daily amounts are generally regarded as safe, but in some cases of excessive consumption of green tea or use of high-EGCG supplements, liver toxicity may occur.